 - Strong achievements or leadership roles to strengthen your application.

-Now let’s check how the list of admission requirements that differs for undergraduate and postgraduate courses:
+Now let’s check how the list of admission requirements differs for undergraduate and postgraduate courses:

-Admission Requirements to Get into Oxford University from India
+Eligibility Requirements to Get into Oxford from India

 Indian students need excellent academic scores, required entrance test results, and a strong personal statement to get into Oxford.
 Some courses also require written assessments and an interview.
 Meeting all these requirements increases the chances of admission.